Patients and Families

 Oral Health

-- Learn about the importance of oral health care and its impact on the person's overall well-being.
+- Learn about the importance of oral health care and its impact on a person's overall well-being.

 -

 Begin the process of educating your child about the importance of research by donating your child's baby teeth to support FOP research.
 Email the FOP Biobank when the first loose tooth is noticed.
-A collection kit with instructions will be sent to you prior to the tooth falling out.
+A collection kit with instructions will be sent to you before the tooth falls out.
 Once the tooth naturally falls out, collect it and send it back.

 Supporting Parents and Caregivers

 - Learn about our Caregiver Support Group for parents, caregivers and significant others of individuals living with FOP.
 Whether you're a parent or a partner, caring for a loved one with FOP is a unique experience that few can relate to.
-You deserve a community that understands your life and encourages you through the highs and lows.
-Each session is moderated by counseling psychologist Dr. Al Freedman, whose son lived for 26 years with a rare disease.
-Due to the conversational nature of this meeting, participants must be able to speak and understand English.
 The group meets monthly from Noon to 1 pm EDT / 18:00 to 19:00 CEST.
-Contact Family Services Manager Hope Newport at [email protected] for additional information or find the registration link on our Calendar of Events

 - Meet other patients in our Facebook/Online Support Groups and tap into the vast resources within the community.